oracle/coherence-operator/docs/storage.md

 ### Snapshot
-By default, Coherence snapshot use the same location for persistence snapshot data as in active persistence.
+By default, Coherence snapshot use the same location as active persistence to store snapshot data.

 If it is desired to use a different location, then add the following parameter in Helm installation: